 What is the Great Hall Project?

 More than two decades after opening, the Great Hall beneath the iconic tented roof of Denver International Airport’s (DEN) Jeppesen Terminal needs updating to address today’s aviation needs.
 The Great Hall Project will include upgrades to Jeppesen Terminal, including restrooms and other infrastructure that is now 25 years old.
-Through these renovations, DEN is committed to delivering a path to long-term growth and Phase I is the first step in enabling future work.
+Through these renovations, DEN is committed to delivering a path to long-term growth and Phase 1 is the first step in enabling future work.

 Why is the Great Hall Project needed?

-As DEN celebrates its 25th anniversary in 2020, it is important that we continue to look towards the future.
+As DEN celebrated its 25th anniversary in 2020, it is important that we continue to look towards the future.
 By moving forward with the Great Hall Project, we can enhance safety and security, add capacity for the future, upgrade our aging infrastructure and create a more efficient passenger journey.
 It will take some time to build our terminal for the future, but in the end, DEN will be well-positioned to grow with our airline partners and our community.

 How is the Great Hall Project protecting their workers from COVID-19?